 Watch our experience on this Cruise Whitsundays tour to Whitehaven Beach and Hamilton Island below:

-One of the best day trips to take from Airlie Beach is Cruise Whitsunday’s Whitehaven Beach and Hamilton Island tour.
-Read all about our experience here.
-This tour is great as it allows you to tick off two huge bucket list destinations in one day.
+One of the most popular day trips from Airlie Beach is the Cruise Whitsundays Whitehaven Beach and Hamilton Island Tour.
+It’s a fantastic way to tick off two bucket-list destinations in one day.

 Splash around at Cedar Creek Falls

-Cedar Creek Falls is a stunning waterfall and swimming hole surrounded by native flora and fauna.
-To really enjoy this place, pack a picnic and plan to spend most of the day.
-Located around 30 minutes from Airlie Beach towards Conway Beach, it’s only a short 5-minute walk into the falls.
-Adventurous families might like to hike up to the top and bathe in the hidden pools.
+Cedar Creek Falls is a gorgeous waterfall and swimming hole surrounded by native bushland.
+Pack a picnic and plan to spend a few hours here.
+It’s only a 30-minute drive from Airlie Beach toward Conway Beach, followed by a short 5-minute walk from the carpark.

 Swim at the Airlie Beach Lagoon